 Promoting coordination against the Lord's Resistance Army

-At the request of the Security Council, UNOCA is working with the AU, LRA-affected countries, UN partners and others to maximize the collective impact of actions to address the problems caused by the Lord's Resistance Army.
-The Special Representative of the Secretary-General for Central Africa and Head of UNOCA, Mr. Abou Moussa, and the AU Special Envoy on the LRA, Mr. Francisco Madeira are working together to help ensure sustained political commitment by the governments of the four affected countries Central African Republic, Democratic Republic of the Congo, South Sudan and Uganda and the necessary support of their partners.
+Abdoulaye Bathily, and the AU Special Envoy on the LRA, Lieutenant General (Rtd.)
+Jackson Kiprono Tuwei, are working together to help ensure sustained political commitment by the governments of the four affected countries Central African Republic, Democratic Republic of the Congo, South Sudan and Uganda and the necessary support of their partners.
 In this regard, they undertook several joint missions in those countries.